DeliciousEarlGrey/swe_summative/README.md

 ## Features

 - Predicts the likelihood of a home win/draw or an away win/draw for each match in a selected matchweek
-- Utilizes a logistic regression model trained on historical Premier League match data
+- Uses a logistic regression model trained on historical Premier League match data
 - Provides a user-friendly web interface for selecting matchweeks and viewing predictions
 - Displays team names, and prediction percentages for each match